Skip to Content

 1. Put the chamomile tea into hot water, stir it, and leave it for an hour to blend and cool down the mixture.

-4. Cover your hair with a plastic bag or cling wrap and leave it in for four hours.
+5. Cover your hair with a plastic bag or cling wrap and leave it in for four hours.
 You may feel slight tingling and warmth on your scalp during this process.
+If the sensation feels painful or severe, wash it immediately as it can be a sign of allergic reaction or scalp sensitivity.

 It’ll take a while to remove all of the tea leaves, and you may need to wait for your hair to dry so you can brush any dry bits out.
 However, you should notice visible lightening!